Plans and Worksheets for Grade 4

-Videos and lessons to help Grade 4 students learn to classify two-dimensional figures based on the presence or absence of parallel or perpendicular lines, or the presence or absence of angles of a specified size.
+Videos, examples, solutions, and lessons to help Grade 4 students learn to classify two-dimensional figures based on the presence or absence of parallel or perpendicular lines, or the presence or absence of angles of a specified size.
 Recognize right triangles as a category, and identify right triangles.

 Common Core: 4.G.2